onymco/onym.co/names.md

 - ## Numeric
   Automation for accounting teams to speed month-end close.
 - ## Oyster
   The first “Netflix for Books” – with Oyster, the world is yours for the reading.
+(Acquired by Google)
 - ## Picnic
   Direct-to-consumer care making allergies, from seasonal to food, a walk in the park.
 - ## Scope Security
   Cybersecurity purpose built for the healthcare industry.
 - ## Sequence
-  A modern approach to weightloss (acquired by WeightWatchers).
+  A modern approach to weightloss.
+(Acquired by WeightWatchers)
 - ## The Browser Company
   A better way to browse the web.
 - ## Zeal Talent Ventures